 Questions?
 Am I in Labor?

 When do you call your doctor when you’re in labor?
 When do you go to the hospital?
 What do you need to pack in your hospital bag?
-Download this Having a Baby / Hospital Bag Checklist.
+Click the button for a download.

 Stages of Labor

 The time spent in each stage of delivery varies.
 If this is your first pregnancy, it usually lasts about 12 to 14 hours.
 It becomes shorter for subsequent pregnancies.
 Labor is typically divided into three stages:

 - Active Phase

 The delivery stage begins when the cervix is completely effaced or open